Virtual Villagers: Virtual Villagers Origins 2

-Virtual Villagers Origins 2 was announced in June 2017 and released for iOS and Android devices on the 15th of November 2017, with a possible PC release at a later date.
+Virtual Villagers Origins 2 was announced in June 2017 and released for iOS and Android devices on the 15th of November 2017, and for PC on Steam on the 26th of October, 2018.
 Unlike Virtual Villagers Origins, it is not a remake of a past game, but has improved graphics, a larger map, more in depth gameplay, and the ability to craft items in comparison to previous released versions.

 Synopsis

 After a volcanic eruption threatens the residents of the island of Asura, a family escapes to Isola in search of refuge.
 The family is greeted by a strange man who guides the family as they explore their new world.
 As they build another village and solve puzzles, the family discovers the history behind Isola, which was once a home to a thriving civilization but has devolved to ruins and untamed jungle.
+The villagers must also contend with a mystical Kraken that emerges from the central pond near a Kraken-themed statue.

 Virtual Villagers 6: Divine Destiny

 On February 26, 2024, the sixth installment in the Virtual Villagers series, Virtual Villagers: Divine Destiny, was announced on the official Virtual Villagers Facebook page.
 The announcement sought beta testers for the game (Android devices running Android 9 (Pie) as a minimum) and was limited to 100 players.
 It was then released for Android on August 2nd, 2024 and for IOS on August 14th, 2024.

+Virtual Villagers 6: Divine Destiny sees the villagers of Isola once again guided by a divine force.
+Their island is beset by a Sorcerer who curses the land creating rifts in the fabric of reality, and turning animals into monsters.
+As the game progresses, the Villagers use the power of their divine guide to remove the curses around their island, rebuild a ruined shipyard, and expand to new islands.
+Over multiple islands in the Isolan archipelago, the villagers build ever more clever technologies and design a magical Golem-like protector, The Jade Guardian.
+The Jade Guardian battles the Sorcerer, and with a mighty punch, sends him flying into the atmosphere.
+The villagers celebrate, and the story is finished.